que1027/Projects/WindowsServer2022ADImplementation.md

 - Open the settings on the machine and make the following changes.
   >1.
 Go to the system section and set "Base Memory" to 8000MB.
   >2.
 Then open the Processor tab and set "Number of CPUs to 2.
   >3.
-Next Navigate to the Network section and set the Attached to option to "Internal Network" and Name to AD_LAB
+Next Navigate to the Network section and set the Attached to option to "Internal Network" and Name to AD_LAB then set Adapter 2 to NAT.
 - click ok and double click the new machine to start it.

   **Installation**